 The much anticipated ASVS version 4.0 was released by the OWASP community in March 2019.
 The community-led project is also hosted openly on GitHub.
 The most highlighting additions to this version were compliance with NIST 800-63-3 Digital Identity Guidelines and mapping with Common Weakness Enumeration (CWE).

-The ASVS version 4.0 is also set to become the baseline standard for other related projects like the Internet of Things Application Security Verification Standard (IoT ASVS) and the Mobile Application Security Verification Standard (MASVS).
+The ASVS version 4.0 is all set to become the baseline standard for other related projects like the Internet of Things Application Security Verification Standard (IoT ASVS) and the Mobile Application Security Verification Standard (MASVS).

 Difference Between ASVS 4.0 over ASVS 3.0